The Proliferation of CIPA Wiretapping Lawsuits Targeting Chat Features and Tracking Technologies

 Legal Basis for Lawsuits

 These lawsuits generally rely on several federal and state laws.
 Federally, the Electronic Communications Privacy Act (ECPA) and the Video Privacy Protection Act (VPPA) are commonly cited.
 The ECPA restricts wiretapping and electronic eavesdropping, while the VPPA protects the privacy of video rental records.
-On the state level, the California Invasion of Privacy Act (CIPA) is frequently invoked, alongside similar laws in Arizona, Pennsylvania, Florida, Illinois, and Massachusetts.
+On the state level, the California Invasion of Privacy Act (CIPA) is frequently invoked and has been described as the new frontier of privacy litigation, alongside similar laws in Arizona, Pennsylvania, Florida, Illinois, and Massachusetts.

 Chatbot Litigation